The 7 Phases of CRM Introduction

 The introduction of CRM is certainly not a witchcraft.
 Comparing CRM systems and selecting the right provider is time-consuming.
-That’s why we’ll explain to you in a nutshell what awaits you afterwards and what points you should pay attention to when introducing CRM.
+That’s why we’ll briefly explain what to expect and what points to look out for during the CRM rollout phases.

 Haven’t made a selection yet?
 The CRM Checklist Requirements overview will help you with this.